AutomatedLab/AutomatedLab/Help/AutomatedLab/en-us/Mount-LabIsoImage.md

 Accept wildcard characters: False
 ```

-### -SupressOutput
+### -PassThru
-Indicates if output should be suppressed
+Indicates if a psobject containing drive info should be passed back to the caller

 ```yaml
 Type: SwitchParameter